z3i/gutenberg/book/on_context.md

 {{json_example}}
 ```

 This one sets your repo to `"sword"` and user to `"somu"`.
-Those two variables are very
+These two variables are magic in {{name}}.
-important in {{name}}.
-They’re magic.
-After setting them, you can easily generate a header,
+After they are set, you can easily generate a header, for example, using built-in {{mustache_header}} variable.
-for example, using built-in {{mustache_header}} variable.
-This is what you’d get:
+This is what you’ll get:

     Sword
     =====